hue113/hue113/README.md

 ### Hello!
 My name's Hue 👋👋

-I'm a developer that mostly use React.js, React Native, Redux, Node.js. <br />
+I'm a software developer that mostly use React/TypeScript + Node.js for both websites and mobile application development. <br />
 I currently live in Ottawa but I'm willing to relocate to work in different areas.